-Check the condition of the three drive belts.
+Check the condition of the two drive belts (power steering belt and alternator belt).
 Examine the edges of each belt for cracks or fraying.

-Check the tension of each belt by pushing on it with your thumb midway between the pulleys.

-The belts should have the following "play" or deflection.
+Check the tension of the power steering belt by pushing on it with your thumb midway between the pulleys.
+The belt should have the following "play" or deflection.